top of page

 The Saddledome provides a good environment for enjoying sports, with good sight lines for everyone.

-There are a number of points of interest along the concourse walls, including 1988 Olympic displays and Alberta’s inductees into the NHL Hall of Fame.
+There are several points of interest along the concourse walls, including 1988 Olympic displays and Alberta’s inductees into the NHL Hall of Fame.
 Virtually every concourse wall has something to look at.

 The Roughnecks also have a mascot, Howie the Honey Badger.
 Howie helps entertain the kids in the crowd and also helps out with giveaways and promotions during the game.

 There are two locations of the Flames Fan Attic on the premises, on the east and west sides of the concourse.
-In either of those stores you can stock up on all the Roughnecks, Flames and Hitmen merchandise you can carry, from shirts and jerseys to hats, mugs and key chains.
+In either of those stores, you can stock up on all the Roughnecks merchandise you can carry, from shirts and jerseys to hats, mugs, and keychains.

 The players stick around after games to sign autographs on the field for dedicated fans.
-This is a really cool feature of attending one of the smaller scale pro sports and really helps get the fans in touch with the athletes they’re supporting.
+This is a really cool feature of attending one of the smaller-scale pro sports, and it really helps get the fans in touch with the athletes they’re supporting.

 Final Thoughts